zonque/AlRide/README.md

     cp config/settings.template.yml config/settings.local.yml

-In particular, make sure to set the secret token for your application in `.env`. `rake secret` will generate one for you.
+In particular, make sure to set the secret token for your application in the settings. `rake secret` will generate one for you.

 5) Create and setup the database